Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/go.md

 ### `Add`

 The `Add` method adds a plugin to Amplitude client struct.
 Plugins can help processing and sending events.
-[Learn more about plugins.](#amplitude-sdk-plugin).
+[Learn more about plugins](#amplitude-sdk-plugin).

 ```Go
 client.add(pluginObj)